 - The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE) – the CVAE French tax is based on the ‘value added’ each year by the business.

-New businesses get 100 percent tax relief in the first year of trading and 50 percent in the second.
+New businesses get 100% tax relief in the first year of trading and 50% in the second.
 The CET French corporate tax is payable in December of each year, or can be arranged in two instalments.

 Everyone in France must pay social charges in order to access the French welfare system.
 When you are running a business you usually have to pay French social security contributions in advance.
 For new companies, since there is no previous income record on which to base contributions, the amount will be based on your estimated profit for the first two years and then recalculated after you have submitted your first tax declaration.
 You have to pay the charges at specific times and there are penalties for missing the deadlines.

 How much you pay is complex, depending on your company structure, whether you have chosen to pay tax through personal or French corporate taxation, and your type of business.
 As a guide, if you are paying tax under the régime du reel you can expect to pay just under 50% of your profits to social charges, although these are considered a tax deductible business cost.
 If you are paying yourself dividends, you pay less social security charges – this is one factor that may influence your choice of company regime (see above).